hktea/one/Readme.txt

-Git is a coerldjk
+Git is a distributed version control system.
-fddfdfd   errererddd
+Git is free software distributed under the GPL.